 When you think of innovation in the business world, you probably think of strategy or product decisions.
 But that's not where companies are spending their outsourcing dollars.

-Many companies outsource basic IT tasks: server maintenance, help desk staffing, network management, and so on.
+Many companies utilize business process outsourcing for IT work: server maintenance, help desk staffing, network management, and so on.
 But the most common types of IT tasks to outsource are ones where innovation is crucial: application development tops the list at 64%.
 And applications can drive a huge amount of innovation.

-The key point here is that outsourcing is no longer just a way to decrease costs.
+The key point here is that outsourcing is no longer just a cost-saving measure.
 Cost is still a big factor.
-But companies are moving to a relationship-based model of outsourcing that involves closer contact with vendors.
-Some organizations are even assigning internal staff to manage contractor relationships to foster innovation.
+But companies are moving to a relationship-based model with their outsourcing providers that involve closer contact with vendors.
+Some organizations are even assigning internal staff to manage outsourcing relationships to foster innovation.

 To see a great example of a modern outsourcing arrangement, check out how Vodafone Spain turned around its abysmal customer service reputation by not just hiring, but partnering with, contractors.

-Of course, there are also drawbacks to outsourcing.
-Deloitte found that many companies have concerns with data security, loss of intellectual property, compliance, and other serious issues.
+Of course, there are also drawbacks to outsourcing business functions.
+Deloitte found that many companies have concerns with data security/information technology, loss of intellectual property, compliance, and other serious issues.

 There are also some concerns that outsourcing could actually decrease innovation.
 Giving up control can result in quality control issues.
 Terminating a contract can come with significant penalties.

-And there's the fact that over a long period, outsourcing can actually cost more than hiring in-house.
-Those costs may be offset by higher performance, but spending the time and money to hire full-time employees may provide better value in the long run.
+And there's the fact that over a long period, outsourcing can actually cost more than hiring in-house services.
+Those labor costs may be offset by higher performance, but spending the time and money to hire full-time employees may provide better value in the long run.

 While innovation is a worthy goal, many companies outsource for a more mundane reason: to address deficiencies.